Conditional Generative Models for Learning Stochastic Processes: Results

 To demonstrate the effectiveness of our approach, we first classically simulated the evolution of a stock price over 4 time steps with a risk free rate of $.1$ and annualized volatility of $.5$ and an initial price of $100$.
 The resulting distributions had a minimum value of $17.$ and a maximum value of $300.$, of which we discretized with 32 intervals (5 qubits).
 After training, the distributions for each time step can be seen in Figure \ref{fig:results_combined}.

-The steps therefore to price the Asian option is to first initialize these time steps in equal superposition, creating a simple average of them in the distribution register and then performing the integer comparator followed by our linear payoff functions via controlled-y rotations.
-Finally, we extracted the expected value of the last qubit through AE.
+Therefore, the steps to price the Asian option is to first initialize these time steps in equal superposition, creating a simple average of them in the distribution register, then performing the integer comparator, followed by our linear payoff functions via controlled-y rotations, before finally extracting the expected value of the last qubit through AE.
 The full circuit is shown in Figure \ref{fig:ae_opt_cir}.

-With a strike price of $110.$, the true value of the Asian option via the discretized distributions is $13.854$ vs. $14.41$, given the distributions actually loaded on the quantum simulator.
+With a strike price of $110.$, the true value of the Asian option via the discretized distributions is $13.854$ vs. $14.41$, the value found from the distributions actually loaded on the quantum simulator.
 This difference represents the error in our training regime, of which we believe there is room for improvement to narrow this gap.
 Our quantum circuit in Figure \ref{fig:ae_opt_cir}, given an appropriately small $c$ value, arrives at the correct fair value price of $14.41$.